AAA Editor Notes

-Note: Distinct altitude and temperature changes from base to peak may cause discomfort for persons with heart or respiratory problems, and for infants under 3 months.
+Note: The railway is closed until spring and may close in winter; phone for schedule.
+Distinct altitude and temperature changes from base to peak may cause discomfort for persons with heart or respiratory problems, and for infants under 3 months.
 Wear warm clothing as temperatures at the 14,115-foot summit are approximately 30 degrees colder than at the base.

 Guided tours are available.